 [1] A student must choose electives that meet engineering college requirements for general education (https://coursecatalog.bucknell.edu/archive/2024-2025/collegeofengineeringcurricula/curriculaoverview/).
-Three courses in each student's program must fulfill the University writing requirement that includes a W1 course taken in the first semester, a foundation seminar (FOUN or RESC), and two subsequent W2 courses.
+Three courses in each student's program must fulfill the University writing requirement that includes a W1 course taken in the first semester, foundation seminar (FOUN or RESC).
 The two subsequent W2 courses will be satisfied by senior design.
-At least two electives must be in math or science.
-The choice of math or science electives may be determined by the concentration you choose - please consult with your adviser.
-Math/science elective options include 200-level or above courses in the natural sciences (physics & astronomy, chemistry, geology or biology) with the exception of PHYS 235 Applied Electronics, and 300-level or above mathematics courses with the exception of MATH 303 Probability.
-MATH 245 Linear Algebra, MATH 212 Differential Equations or MATH 227 Statistics and Engineering may be taken if they are not already part of the student's plan of study.
-Other courses may be substituted with the approval of the department chair.
+One elective must be PHYS 222 Wave Mechanics and Quantum Physics or CHEM 203 General Chemistry for Engineers.
+In addition, at least one elective must be in either math or science.
+The choice of math or science electives may be determined by the concentration you choose; please consult with your adviser.
+Math/science elective options include 200-level or above courses in the natural sciences (physics and astronomy, chemistry, geology or biology) except PHYS 235 Applied Electronics and 300-level or above mathematics courses with the exception of MATH 303 Probability.
+MATH 212 Differential Equations, MATH 241 Discrete Structures, MATH 227 Statistics and Engineering, or MATH 245 Linear Algebra may be taken if they are not already part of the student's plan of study.
+Other courses may be substituted with permission of the department chair.